jaiarobotics/jaiabot/src/doc/markdown/page111_developing_with_react_context.md

 ##### Required Interfaces
 * ContextType
     * Identifies the properties and types that will be stored in the context
+    * Think of this as the state interface
 ```
 // Example
 interface GlobalContextType {